 So, this new program, serviced by US Veteran Jobs, with over 20 years of IT background and training, will provide jobs for veterans WHILE they learn… Yes, you heard right.
 First task, get a job in the IT field… Second task, get training underway.
 Sound different – well it IS!

 We, and transitioning Veterans, need your help to make this happen.

-There is IT Training around the country so that part is not new… The new part is the creative way to start the apprentice program; involving the employer up front, training throughout the 32 months, mentoring along the way by the employer AND the training organization… These are unheard of in the industry!
+There is IT Training around the country so that part is not new… The new part is the creative way to start the IT program; involving the employer up front, training throughout the 32 months, mentoring along the way by the employer AND the training organization… These are unheard of in the industry!

 We are looking to fund 1,000 veterans in this program in 2018.
 Would you consider helping a veteran reach their potential in this lucrative career?

 Each $500 funds ONE Veteran!

 By the way, another ground-breaking part of this is that ALL OF YOUR DONATION goes directly to the program for the veteran… that’s right, 100% of the donation goes into the Apprenticeship Program.
 There are very few programs where this truly occurs.